zopencommunity/meta/docs/README.md

-## Welcome to Zopen Community
+## Welcome to zopen community

-The [Zopen Community community](https://github.com/zopen-community/meta/discussions) is here to provide popular Open Source tools and to encourage z/OS Open Source tools development.
+The [zopen community community](https://github.com/zopen-community/meta/discussions) is here to provide popular Open Source tools and to encourage z/OS Open Source tools development.
 We currently host **200+ z/OS Open Source projects** and we're looking for more!

 <section class="layout">